 The claimant's past job was as a product inspector on an assembly line, which the SSA described as sedentary work.
 The claimant experienced significant daytime fatigue as a result of her sleep apnea and obesity.
 In addition, the claimant's PCOS medication caused painful abdominal cramping, headaches, and confusion, all of which impacted her ability to do her job.
 These symptoms were documented in her medical file.
 Her files also documented some non-exertional impairments such as problems with memory and concentration.
 When the SSA considered how the combined effects of these conditions affected her ability to do work-related activities, it concluded that the claimant couldn't do her old work.
 It also concluded she did not have the RFC to do any sit-down jobs; accordingly, she was approved for benefits.

 In another case, a claimant filed for disability based on PCOS and lower back pain.
 The claimant was on medication for her PCOS that effectively managed many of her symptoms.
 She also experienced only minor side effects from her medications.
 The SSA concluded that the PCOS was not a severe impairment.
-But the SSA decided that her back pain was a severe impairment; the claimant’s lower back pain was caused by spinal stenosis and limited her ability to stand.
-The claimant’s past work had been as a sorter, which required long periods on her feet.
+But the SSA decided that her back pain was a severe impairment; the claimant's lower back pain was caused by spinal stenosis and limited her ability to stand.
+The claimant's past work had been as a sorter, which required long periods on her feet.
 This job was classified as light work.
-Although the SSA concluded that the combined effects of her PCOS and back pain prevented her from doing her old job, it decided that she could still do sedentary work.
-She was therefore denied.
+Although the SSA concluded that the combined effects of her PCOS and back pain prevented her from doing her old job as a sorter, it decided that she could still do sedentary work.
+She was therefore denied benefits.

 Updated February 23, 2021